Czirion/Zamia-bacterial-BGCs/README.md

 ### Run Krona

-In `taxonomia_reads/` run Krona and move the outputs to a new folder.
+In `taxonomia_reads/` run Krona and move the outputs to a new folder:
 ~~~shell
 for filename in *_kraken_bracken.report
 do